awhitebird18/sparx-client/README.md

 ## Introduction

 Welcome to `Sparx` – a unique platform designed to revolutionize the way individuals and groups engage with self-directed learning.
 At the heart of the mission is the belief that learning should be personalized, collaborative, and simple to engage with.
-Whether you're diving into a new topic, mastering a skill, or building a comprehensive study plan, Sparx offers the tools and community support to make your learning journey as effective and enjoyable as possible.
+Whether you're diving into a new topic, mastering a skill, or building a comprehensive study plan, Sparx offers the tools and community support to make your learning journey as effective and enjoyable as possible..

 <br />